fluidnotions/mindmesh/LIBRARY_USAGE.md

-# ObClone Library Usage Guide
+# MindMesh Library Usage Guide

-ObClone can be used both as a standalone application and as an embeddable library in your React applications.
+MindMesh can be used both as a standalone application and as an embeddable library in your React applications.

 ## Installation